November 22, 2022

 The Hoover Police Department has earned national accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA), the gold standard in public safety.
 This is Hoover PD’s first CALEA accreditation and demonstrates the high quality of service the department provides to the community.

-Hoover Police Chief Nicholas Derzis, Mayor Frank Brocato, Accreditation Managers Lieutenant Matt Tomberlin (ret.) and Lieutenant Katy Webb, accepted the honor at the CALEA conference in St. Louis this last weekend.
+Hoover Police Chief Nicholas Derzis, Mayor Frank Brocato, Accreditation Managers Lieutenant Matt Tomberlin (ret.), and Lieutenant Katy Webb, accepted the honor at the CALEA conference in St. Louis this last weekend.

 “I’m very proud of the Hoover Police Department’s recent accreditation through CALEA,” said Chief Derzis.
 “We completed this comprehensive and rigorous process ahead of schedule, which is a testament to the high standards and professional best practices the department already had in place.
 The Hoover community expects the best.
-We want to serve our community and provide them with police services that not only meet their expectations, but exceeds them.”
+We want to serve our community and provide them with police services that not only meet their expectations but exceed them.”

 National accreditation is a voluntary process that Hoover PD began in 2019.
 The rigorous multi-year process includes a thorough self-assessment and a meticulous independent review of the department’s community engagement, equipment and facilities, and policies and procedures.
 The department is reviewed and measured against 180 internationally accepted public safety standards established by CALEA.